latest

 The Importance of Black Role Models for Disabled Youth

-When I was being bullied and teased constantly, these types of Black role models helped me to understand that being autistic wasn’t just okay, but added valuable diversity, or “neurodiversity,” as Steve Silberman, author of the New York Times Best Selling book: Neurotribes: The Legacy of Autism and the Future of Neurodiversity, refers to it.
+When I was being bullied or teased as kid, these types of Black role models helped me to understand that being autistic wasn’t just okay, but added valuable diversity, or “neurodiversity,” as Steve Silberman, author of the New York Times Best Selling book: Neurotribes: The Legacy of Autism and the Future of Neurodiversity, refers to it.

 “One way to think of neurodiversity is to think of it as human operating systems… just because a computer isn’t running windows doesn’t mean that it’s broken,” writes Silberman.